BattletechModders/SkillBasedInit/README.md

 *  100+ tons: x0.2 for bounds of [1, 3]

 ### Impact of Tactics Skill
-The MechWarrior's piloting and tactics skill increases these bounds.
+A MechWarriors's Tactics rating makes a significant difference on when it acts in the initiative order.
 The tactics and piloting skills are combined and converted into an additional .1 to 1.0 added to the tonnage modifier above.
 The tactics skill has twice the impact of the piloting skill on this calculation, which follows the formula:

-Math.Floor((pilot.Tactics * 2.0 + pilot.Piloting) / 3.0) / 10.0;
+`Math.Floor((pilot.Tactics * 2.0 + pilot.Piloting) / 3.0) / 10.0;`

-Some example:
+Some examples illustrate the interplay between Tactics and Piloting:

 * A mechwarrior with Tactics 1 and Piloting 1 increase the tonnage modifier by ((2 + 1) / 3) / 10.0 = 0.1.
 In a 50 ton mech, their phase bounds wound be x1.1 + 0.1 = x1.2.
 * A mechwarrior with Tactics 6 and Piloting 3 increase the tonnage modifier by((12 + 3) / 3) / 10.0 = 0.5.
 In a 50 ton mech, their phase bounds wound be x1.1 + 0.5 = x1.6.
 * A mechwarrior with Tactics 10 and Piloting 1 increase the tonnage modifier by ((20 + 2) / 3) / 10.0 = 0.7.
 In a 50 ton mech, their phase bounds wound be x1.1 + 1.0 = x2.1.
 * A mechwarrior with Tactics 1 and Piloting 10 increase the tonnage modifier by((2 + 10) / 3) / 10.0 = 0.4.
 In a 50 ton mech, their phase bounds wound be x1.1 + 0.4 = x1.5.

-Tactics makes a significant difference on your initiative order.

 ### Impact of Piloting